 Follow this step-by-step guide to plan, shoot, edit and embed video on your website.

 If a picture’s worth 1,000 words — imagine what video could do for your website!

-Imagine a behind-the-scenes video of your executive chef preparing his signature dish.
-Imagine a background video that takes visitors on a tour of your restaurant.
-Imagine several table-side testimonials from your most loyal customers.
+Imagine a behind-the-scenes video of an executive chef preparing his signature dish.
+Imagine a background video that takes visitors on a tour of a restaurant.
+Imagine several table-side testimonials from satisfied customers.
 There are endless creative possibilities you could achieve with video on your website.